ONLYOFFICE/onlyoffice-nuxeo/README.md

 ## Compiling Nuxeo ONLYOFFICE plugin

-To build Nuxeo plugin, the following steps must be performed for Ubuntu 14.04:
+To build Nuxeo plugin, the following steps must be performed for Ubuntu:

 1. The stable Java version is necessary for the successful build.
 If you do not have it installed, use the following commands to install Open JDK 8:
     ```bash